NishantPatel18/RoadCrackDetection/README.md

 Define the "num_classes" according to your number of classes.

-Adjust the learning rate in "lr" and "num_epochs" as you need.
+Adjust the learning rate in "lr" and number of epochs in "num_epochs" as you need.

 --------------------------------------------------------------------------------------------------------------